jupyter/docker-stacks/docs/contributing/packages.md

 # Package Updates

 As a general rule, we do not pin package versions in our `Dockerfile`s.
-The dependencies resolution is a difficult thing to do.
+Dependency resolution is a difficult thing to do.
 This means that packages might have old versions.
 Images are rebuilt weekly, so usually, packages receive updates quite frequently.